stackbit-projects/super-zucchini-00024/src/pages/index.md

       *   dolor sit amet

       ### What is this ?

-      HappyMailer is a tool that allows you to send letters without needing to look around for stamps, envelopes and oh-so-precious printer ink.
+      HappyMailer is a tool that allows you to send letters without needing to look around for stamps, envelopes and *oh-so-precious* printer ink.
+We take care of all that for you.
     actions:
       - label: lorem-ipsum
         url: '#'